platformsh/platformsh-docs/src/GLOSSARY.md

 environment configuration page on Platform.sh Web Interface.

 ## Production plan
-A subscription level which allows you to host your production website by adding a domain and an SSL certificate.
+A subscription level which allows you to host your production website by adding a domain and a custom SSL certificate.